 The holidays always seem to sneak up on us, but you can make this year’s card one to remember with a little planning.
-Not only are these Christmas card design ideas fun and festive, but they’re also customizable, so you can use them to show off your personal style and to celebrate moments from the past year, big and small.
+Not only are these Christmas card design ideas from Paperless Post fun and festive, but they’re also customizable, so you can use them to show off your personal style and to celebrate moments from the past year, big and small.

 What do you write inside a holiday card

-Look for a card with a message that resonates with you, whether it’s geared specifically toward Christmas or New Year’s or more general for the entire season.
+Are you wondering what to write in a Christmas card?
+First, look for a card with a message that resonates with you, whether it’s geared specifically toward Christmas or New Year’s or more general for the entire season.
 “Happy Holidays,” “Very Best Wishes,” and “Season’s Greetings” put it simply and succinctly, but you can also look back with a “Year in Review” or incorporate a hopeful wish for the future, like “Peace on Earth.”
 From there, customize your card with details about your family’s experiences, accomplishments, goals, and photos.
 Looking for more inspiration?
 Head to our guide to holiday greetings.

-Should you send print or digital cards?
+Should you send printed or digital holiday cards?

 Printable holiday card ideas

-“Fa Lalala La” by Paperless Post: The two-sided “Fa Lalala La” card nods to the popular Christmas song, available in shimmering gold or cheery red.
+#1 “Fa Lalala La” by Paperless Post: The two-sided “Fa Lalala La” card nods to the popular Christmas song, available in shimmering gold or cheery red.
 It offers three spaces for black-and-white photos and a customizable message on the backside.

-“Scalloped Border Photo Card” by kate spade new york: The name of this photo card says it all: A scalloped border surrounds the photo of your choice in your choice colors.
+#2 “Scalloped Border Photo Card” by kate spade new york: The name of this holiday photo card says it all: A scalloped border surrounds the photo of your choice in your choice colors.
 We love that it’s evergreen enough to stay up all year long.

-“Gold Heart Holiday Photo” by The Indigo Bunting: This modern grid style is a familiar format for the Instagram crowd.
+#3 “Gold Heart Holiday Photo” by The Indigo Bunting: This modern grid style is a familiar format for the Instagram crowd.
 Curate a collection of your eight best shots, which will hug a heart-shaped message.

-“Holiday Potpourri” by Rifle Paper Co.: Oh, by gosh by golly, it’s time for mistletoe and holly—so why not layer those very seasonal symbols over your favorite family photo?
+#4 “Holiday Potpourri” by Rifle Paper Co.: Oh, by gosh by golly, it’s time for mistletoe and holly—so why not layer those very seasonal symbols over your favorite family photo?
 This printable card is particularly jolly.